hu-macsy/lama_old/doc/user_guide/source/tutorial/example_solver.rst

 First we need the required vectors and matrices for the lineare equation :math:`Ax=b` where A is the matrix, x is the solution vector and b is the right-hand-side (rhs).

-Then we define the :ref:`solver-logging`.
+Then we define the :ref:`solver-logging-label`.
 This is optional.
 By default there is no logging.
 The example creates a logger that shows all solver information like current iteration, residual, etc.

 Every iterative solver needs a stopping criterion to define how exact the solution should be or how many iterations the solver should run through.
 These criterions are connectable by using logical connectives.
-For more information see :ref:`stopping-criteria`.
+For more information see :ref:`stopping-criteria-label`.

 Afterwards we are ready to create a solver, by defining a identifier and handing the logger over to the CGs constructor.
 Now we can intialize the solver with the matrix.
 This a required step before a